Yorba Linda, California: Savi Ranch

-As a significant source of sales tax revenue to Yorba Linda and as one of the first anchor tenants (along with Best Buy), The Home Depot became a political talking point in its own right, due to the geography that divides Savi Ranch into two sections, the larger east side falling within Yorba Linda's city limits, and the west side where Home Depot is situated falling within the adjacent City of Anaheim boundaries.
-At the inception of Savi Ranch, the Home Depot was located in Savi Ranch East.
-In the early 2000s, however, the Super Kmart location in Savi Ranch West ceased operations and The Home Depot moved into the location it previously occupied, taking the sales tax revenue with it to Anaheim.
+As a significant source of sales tax revenue to Yorba Linda and as one of the first anchor tenants (along with Best Buy), The Home Depot became a political talking point in its own right, due to the geography that divides Savi Ranch into two sections, the larger east side falling within Yorba Linda's city limits, and the west side where Home Depot is situated falling within the adjacent city of Anaheim boundaries.

 Also located in the Yorba Linda side of Savi Ranch is the headquarters of John Force Racing, housing operations & hosting displays of legendary 16-time NHRA Funny Car Champion John Force, his team of drivers, and their cars.
-An on-site museum is dedicated to Force's career.

 Top employers

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

-Politics

-Yorba Linda was, at one point in time, California's most conservative large community, as measured by the proportion of conservative to liberal voters.
-Although Democrats have been making inroads in Orange County as a whole as well as the city itself, Yorba Linda is still one of the most consistently Republican cities in the county and state as a whole.
-Every GOP candidate for president since the city's incorporation in 1967 has received over 52% of the vote in the city.
-In 2016, the city gave Donald Trump 59 percent of the vote and a 24-point margin of victory, despite the fact that he became the first Republican presidential nominee to lose Orange County since Alf Landon in 1936.
-Yorba Linda was one of only five cities in Orange County to support Trump with a majority of its vote both in 2016 and 2020.
-However, in 2020 the Democratic nominee and eventual winner Joe Biden gained at least 40 percent of Yorba Linda's vote.